mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 ### Lazy

 Kickstart.nvim comes with a single configuration file that uses [Lazy.nvim](https://github.com/folke/lazy.nvim) to manage plugins.
-By modifying the included single file `~/.config/nvim/init.lua`, you can control just about everything.
+By modifying the included single file `~/.config/nvim/init.lua`, you can control just about everyhting.
 Change the file, then Vim command `:Lazy` *(I)nstall*.
 The only issue I had was that _elixir-ls_ wouldn't start.

+Also give Lazy a health check by running the Vim command `:checkhealth lazy` and follow the recommendations.

 ### The Important Places